 3. Talk about what happened in private

-You’re not letting your child “off the hook” by not making her apologize for her behavior.
-She isn’t receptive to learning when she feels scolded or coerced.
+You’re not letting your child “off the hook” or ignoring bad behavior by not making her apologize.
+She isn’t receptive to learning when she feels scolded or coerced, or shame for misbehaving.
 Wait until you get home or even later that night when you’re both calm to talk about what happened.

-For instance, you might acknowledge her excitement in showing you the cool toy she found, then point out that she had bumped into the lady on accident.
+For instance, show empathy and acknowledge her excitement in showing you the cool toy she found.
+Then, point out that she had bumped into the lady at the grocery store on accident.
 Explain that when things like that happen, that we apologize as a sign of courtesy, even if it was on accident.

-She’ll be more receptive to listen and understand when it’s the both of you—not with other people within earshot.
+She’ll be more receptive to listen to your guidance and understand when the conversation is between the both of you—not with other people within earshot.

 Regardless of your intentions with disciplining your child in front of others, it’s best not to do so.

-Discipline is a private conversation, one where he’s better able to learn the lesson without an audience involved.
-She won’t learn the lesson right then and there when she’s embarrassed and even angry.
+Discipline is a private conversation, one where she’s better able to learn the lesson without an audience.
+She won’t learn the lesson right then and there when she’s embarrassed or even throwing a tantrum.
 Plus, it’s awkward for everyone involved, and doesn’t achieve the goal you want in having her learn a lesson.

 Instead, do encourage an apology, but if she doesn’t offer one, say “sorry” on her behalf.
-Only down the line, even later in the day, should you talk about what happened and what she can do better next time.
+Only down the line, even later in the day, should you talk about what happened, set boundaries, and what she can do better next time.